List of The Walking Dead (TV series) characters: Negan

-Negan, portrayed by Jeffrey Dean Morgan, is a totalitarian and manipulative dictator who made his first appearance in the sixth season finale.
+Negan, portrayed by Jeffrey Dean Morgan, is a totalitarian and manipulative dictator who made his first appearance in the sixth-season finale.
 He is the psychopathic and merciless leader of a vast organization of hostile survivors called the Saviors that he rules with tyranny.
 Negan has gathered together strong survivors and leads them in terrorizing nearby survivor communities in exchange for food and supplies.
 He sets out for revenge against Rick's group after they kill a lot of Negan's people at a Savior outpost.

 Eventually, Negan and a large portion of his people follow and ambush the group during their trip to the Hilltop.
 After cornering and introducing himself to Rick's group, Negan brutally murders Glenn and Abraham with a baseball bat wrapped in barbed wire he calls "Lucille", named after his late wife.
 Afterwards, Negan takes a portion of Alexandria's supplies so that he doesn't have to kill any more of their residents, but still murders Olivia and Spencer.
 Rick then plans a rebellion against the Saviors.

 Negan is notable for using excessive profanity when he speaks, even to his own people, despite having everything he has always wanted to maintain a balance with his people.
 He proved it when he had to end the life of his right-hand man, Simon, who betrayed him and became a threat to Negan and his people, and the resources for the Saviors as the war against the Militia progressed.
 During the final battle, Negan is defeated and then kept as a prisoner in Alexandria.
 Over the years, Negan's antagonism diminishes and his mental stability improves as he forms a bond with Judith.

 Several months after the fair massacre, Negan suggests to Michonne that in a conflict no one is able to admit that they are the evil ones in the situation, indicating reflection and possibly remorse for his past actions.
 In the midst of the Whisperer War, Negan escapes from his cell and joins The Whisperers, and manages to gain Alpha's trust and affection.
-Eventually, Negan kills her by slitting her throat and bringing her decapitated head to Carol with whom he had been working with the whole time.
+Eventually, Negan kills her by slitting her throat and bringing her severed head to Carol with whom he had been working with the whole time.
 Later, he manages to save Daryl, who was held captive by three Whisperers, in order to prove his loyalty to Alexandria.